What is Phacoemulsification Surgery

 An opening the front part of the capsule or capsulorhexis is created and then the cataract is removed as a whole in one piece and the corneal incision is closed with nylon sutures that can be removed after 2-4 months.

-Post operation Astigmatism is high in this kind of surgery because of the stitches and also visual rehabilitation is later comparing to Phaco-emulsification
+Post operation Astigmatism is high in this kind of surgery because of the stitches and also visual rehabilitation is delayed for 2-3 month comparing to Phacoemulsification.

 Continuous fluid irrigation inside the eye is very important to prevent any damage to the cornea and other parts of the eye from the heat that is generated by the ultrasound.
 It is very important during the surgery for the iris to keep dilated and this can be done by adding Omidria injection to the irrigation bottle.

-Visual rehabilitation is earlier than the old fashion extracapsular cataract surgery because it is sutureless and there is less to no astigmatism induced by the surgery.
+Visual rehabilitation is earlier than the old fashion extracapsular cataract extraction because it is sutureless and there is less to no astigmatism induced by the surgery.

 A new technique can be used to assist in pahcoemulsification by using femtosecond laser.
 This laser can be used to create the corneal incision and to create the hole of the anterior face of the capsule.
 It can be used also to divide the cataract into many small pieces that can be easily removed by the Phaco aspiration probe with less ultrasound.
 After removal of the cataract, an intraocular lens is implanted inside the eye.